ArtifactDB/artifactdb-cli/books/adbcli/design.md

 The client itself is based on a design allowing different components to be registered and add more features.
-The uploader component is one example, providing different ways to upload data to ArtifactDB: using S3 presigned URLs, or STS credentials with a specific implementation to interface with s3 (boto3, awscli, etc...).
+The uploader component is one example, providing different ways to upload data to ArtifactDB: using S3 presigned URLs, or STS credentials with a specific implementation to interface with S3 (boto3, awscli, etc...).
 As a consequence, the features available on the CLI side directly depends on what's available on the client side.

 The implementation of the CLI is based on [typer](https://typer.tiangolo.com/), by author Tiangolo, the same person who wrote FastAPI.
+This library enables quick CLI implementation, with clear documentation.
+It is also using [rich](https://github.com/Textualize/rich) behind the scene, for terminal output formatting, and so does the CLI itself.

 The CLI provides core commands, such `context`, `upload`, etc... but it can be extended using a plugin architecture.
 The [terminal](https://github.com/artifactdb/artifactdb-cli-terminal) plugin is one example[^1].
 Once registered using